jujuedua/CS50-projects/recover/README.md

 # **recover**

-Recover is a program designed to restore deleted JPEG images from a raw memory card image.
+This project  is a program designed to restore deleted JPEG images from a raw memory card image.
 When files are deleted, they are not immediately erased from the memory; rather, the system marks their space as available for new data.
 This program scans the raw memory card file and extracts recoverable JPEG images.

 ## Running the Program